Emmacharleswilson/Pub-Quiz/README.md

 ## Notes

-As I recieved my feedback for my P1 after starting this project I have not been able to implement the advice given by the assessor throughout my project.
+As I received my feedback for my P1 after starting this project I have not been able to implement the advice given by the assessor throughout my project.
 Please note this when looking at my commits.
 I am aware that some are not as descriptive as they should be.
 I have tried to be more explanatory going forward.
 Thank you!